Rosaceae (Rose Family)

-Family Characteristics: Flowers regular.
-Sepals and petals 5.
+Flowers regular.
+Five sepals and petals.
 Stamens numerous.
 Ovary semi-inferior, usually saucerlike or cuplike with upper surface often shiny or glossy.
-Fruit a group of achenes (dry, indehiscent, 1-seeded fruit from a 1-chambered ovary, often appearing to be a naked seed), a pome (apple), a drupe (prune), or an aggregate of tiny drupelets (raspberry).
+Fruit a group of achenes (dry, indehiscent, one-seeded fruit from a one-chambered ovary, often appearing to be a naked seed), a pome (apple), a drupe (prune), or an aggregate of tiny drupelets (raspberry).
 Members of this family include apricots, plums, pears, apples, strawberries, raspberries and roses.
 Leaves are often compound.

 Flowers: 1-2 inch pink flowers that cluster at the end of stem.
 Blooms May through November.
 Fragrant 3/4 inch hips-good for tea.